Tam1032/LGSGM---CheapFake/Readme.md

 # A Deep Local and Global Scene Graph Matching for Image-Text Retrieval

-This is the repository of the **A Deep Local and Global Scene Graph Matching for Image-Text Retrieval** [paper](https://arxiv.org/abs/2106.02400) which is accepted in SOMET2021.
-This research is inspired by the SGM [paper](https://arxiv.org/abs/1910.05134) and can be considered as an major improvement of it.
-The comparison can be fully described in our paper.
+This is the repository of the **Multimodal scene graph matching for cheapfakes detection** which is under review in ICMR2024.
+This research is inspired by the SGM and LGSGM [paper](https://arxiv.org/abs/2106.02400).

-Our code is mostly based on the SGM original code.
+Our code is mostly based on the LGSGM original [code](https://github.com/m2man/LGSGM).

-## Update
-For those who are interested in MSCOCO Data, I have uploaded the preprocess data and also the original scene graph extracted from images and their captions.
-You can find them [here](https://drive.google.com/drive/folders/1Q1Msy6kV0pzZ7uxrDjDQW34Ta9CucI4i?usp=sharing).
-The original data is given by the authors of the SGM model.

-The presentation slide in the SOMET2021 is [here](https://docs.google.com/presentation/d/1zR-XtnmdxbDeee5_2MCPG4TyIsojyZEwelqUSLpzVck/edit?usp=sharing).

 ## 1. Requirements
 Please install packages in the ```requirements.txt```.
 The project is implemented with python 3.7.9